tada5hi/typeorm-extension/docs/guide/instances.md

-# Instance Management
+# Instances

 ## Single

 The default DataSource instance can be acquired, by not providing any alias at all or using the key `default`.
-If no DataSource instance or DataSourceOptions object is deposited initially the method will attempt to locate and load the DataSource file and initialize itself from there.
+If no DataSource instance or DataSourceOptions object is deposited initially, the method will attempt to locate and load the DataSource file and initialize itself from there.

 ```typescript